vishnutez/in-context-estimation/README.md

 cd src
 ```

-Run the following for training:
+Run the following command for training:
 ```bash
 WANDB=offline python3 train_detection.py --config conf/<config-file-name>
 ```

-where `<config-file-name>` represents the model to be trained.
+where `<config-file-name>` represents the model to be trained in `conf/` folder.

 The trained models are saved in `models/<task-name>/<run-id>` directory.
 To get the result plots with the model, run:
 ```bash